-Provide real-time, direct collaboration between government intelligence analysts and experts from the private sector to efficiently identify, analyze, and mitigate national security level threats to highly critical sectors, with oversight and engagement of senior managers from private sector and government.
+I. Provide real-time, direct collaboration between government intelligence analysts and experts from the private sector to efficiently identify, analyze, and mitigate national security level threats to highly critical sectors, with oversight and engagement of senior managers from private sector and government.

-- Cybersecurity Information Sharing Act of 2015 (CISA) - Allows information sharing between the U.S. government and technology and management companies.
-Authorizes companies to monitor and implement defensive measures on their own information systems to counter cyber threats. - Cybersecurity State Coordinator Act (2020) - Directs the Cybersecurity and Infrastructure Agency (CISA) to improve the capacity of state and local governments to protect against
+Cybersecurity Information Sharing Act of 2015 (CISA) - Allows information sharing between the U.S. government and technology and management companies.
+Authorizes companies to monitor and implement defensive measures on their own information systems to counter cyber threats.

+Cybersecurity State Coordinator Act (2020) - Directs the Cybersecurity and Infrastructure Agency (CISA) to improve the capacity of state and local governments to protect against cybersecurity threats.
+Improves intelligence

 - The Cybersecurity Information Sharing Act of 2015 is limited to sharing information and not mitigation efforts that can be applied to the broader critical infrastructure community; also does not satisfy all federal reporting requirements.
-Regulators such as the FTC and SEC have stated that they consider cooperation and voluntary reporting favorably when pursuing enforcement actions. - Cybersecurity State Coordinator Act does not permit the Intelligence Community to share cybersecurity threats.
-Improves intelligence sharing between state and federal governments.
+Regulators such as the FTC and SEC have stated that they consider cooperation and voluntary reporting favorably when pursuing enforcement actions. - Cybersecurity State Coordinator Act does not permit the Intelligence Community to share information with the private sector; does not sharing between state and federal governments.